 And when you think about the missteps you made with your finances in the past, take them for what they are: life lessons.

-Forgive yourself if you have to but make moving on a priority.
+Forgive yourself if you have to but make moving on from past money mistakes a priority as you learn how to manage your finances.

 5. Embrace the Idea of Financial Independence